General: Cherry Laurel is a dark green shrub, widely used as an ornamental hedge plant.

 - After removing branches and exposing the stump, the remaining plant can immediately be sprayed with glyphosate or triclopyr.

-- Alternatively, the stump can be treated by frilling (chipping notches around the trunk and applying herbicide to the fresh cuts), or injecting herbicide directing into the trunk (using required injection tools).
+- Alternatively, the stump can be treated by frilling (chipping notches around the trunk and applying herbicide to the fresh cuts), or injecting herbicide directing into the trunk (using specialized injection tools).

 - These methods can be used on large stems that have not been cut down, although it may be easier to first cut off smaller side stems and foliage to access the main trunk.